-• The court places the child with a parent.
+The court places the child with a parent.

 It is not within a judge's discretion to make all orders expedited.
-The situation must fit those criteria outlined in ICPC Regulation 7 for priority placement to be available; it is not a matter of discretion for judges.
+The situation must fit those criteria outlined in ICPC Regulation 7 for priority placement to be available; ordering expedited cases is not a matter of discretion for judges.
+90